Lif-Platforms/Lif-Auth-Server/docs/src/operations.md

 # Operations
-The Operations section provides a practical guide to running, maintaining, and troubleshooting the Auth Server.
+The Operations section provides a practical guide to running, maintaining, and troubleshooting Auth Server.
 While the Overview and Architecture pages explain *what* the system does, this section focuses on *how* to keep it healthy and secure in day‑to‑day use.

 ## Containerization
 Auth Server is intended to run inside a Docker container.
 This has a few benefits.